aspnetzero/documents/blog-posts/en/angular-http-only-cookie.md

 }
 ```

-We need to add cookies to `ImpersonatedAuthenticate` and `ExternalAuthenticate` methods in the same way as we added above.
+We need to add `Abp.AuthToken` cookie to `ImpersonatedAuthenticate`, `DelegatedImpersonatedAuthenticate`, `LinkedAccountAuthenticate` and `ExternalAuthenticate` methods in the same way as we added above.

 ### Add HttpOnly cookies to `RefreshToken` method

 We need to add get refresh token from cookie and generate new access token with it.
 Then, we need to add access token cookie.

+* First of all, get refresh token from cookie instead of function parameter.

+* Then, add access token to cookie after creating access token.

-After changing the `RefreshToken` method, your code should look like this:
+After updating the `RefreshToken` method, your code should look like this:

 ```csharp
 [HttpPost]